digital-skills-for-researchers/coursebook/modules/project-management/index.md

 ## Classroom | Agile, Scrum and Kanban

-Overview of these things, why, what they mean.
+Overview of these things, why, and what they mean.

 **Resources**